d-morrison/IntroStatActivities/15-Exam3-review.Rmd

 \vspace{0.8in}

-3. Use the provided Final Exam Review `R` script file and analyze the following research question: "Is there an assocation between height and balance time?"
+3. Use the provided Final Exam Review `R` script file and analyze the following research question: "Is there an association between height and balance time for Islanders?"

 \rgi Parameter of Interest: